andreaunitn/Person-reID-SIV/README.md

     python3 -m pip install -r requirementsMAC.txt
     ```

-*Note: Hardware acceleration (GPU) is highly recommended. [cite_start]The code requires Torch with hardware acceleration enabled to function correctly[cite: 1].*
+*Note: Hardware acceleration (GPU) is highly recommended.
+The code requires Torch with hardware acceleration enabled to function correctly[cite: 1].*

 ### 4. Install the Library
 You must install the open-source library with our custom modifications. **Important:** This step must be repeated every time you modify the source code to ensure changes are applied.